mikenguyen13/data_analysis/_book/05-regression.md

 ## Robust Regression

--   To address the problem of influential cases.\
+-   To address the problem of influential cases.
--   can be used when a known functional form is to be fitted, and when the errors are not normal due to a few outlying cases.
+-   Can be used when a known functional form is to be fitted, and when the errors are not normal due to a few outlying cases.

 ### Least Absolute Residuals (LAR) Regression